helsing72/ops/Doc/UsingKeys.md

 # Using Keys #

-In addition to just subscribing or publishing on a topic, publishers and subscribers can choose to only subscribe or publish on that topic if the data has a certain _key_.
+In addition to just subscribing or publishing on a topic, publishers and subscribers can choose to only subscribe on that topic if the data has a certain _key_.

 Key is a field shared by all OPSObjects and can be accessed with getKey() and setKey() methods.

-Key can be seen as a way for applications to dynamically add instances on a topic and set up subscriptions and publications which are key specific.
+Key can be seen as a way for applications to dynamically add instances on a topic and set up subscriptions which are key specific.

 This is how you create a subscriber that will only receive data on a certain key: